Easy Lemon Blueberry Cake

 1/4 teaspoon almond extract

-2 cups (280 grams) fresh blueberries, about 1 pint blueberries
+2 cups (280g) fresh blueberries, about 1 pint blueberries

 Directions

-2Layer the blueberry-batter mixture on top of the batter already in the baking pan.
-Smooth the top then scatter remaining blueberries over the batter.
+8Layer the blueberry-batter mixture on top of the batter in the baking pan.
+Smooth the top, then scatter the remaining blueberries over the batter.

-3Bake 50 to 60 minutes, or until a knife inserted into the center of the cake comes out clean.
-When baked, transfer the cake, in the pan, to a wire rack to cool for 5 minutes.
-Unmold the cake and place right side up on the rack.
-Cool completely before serving.
+9Bake for 50 to 60 minutes, or until a knife inserted into the center of the cake comes out clean.
+When baked, transfer the cake, still in the pan, to a wire rack to cool for 5 minutes.
+Unmold the cake and place it right-side up on the rack.

 Adam and Joanne's Tips

-• Make-ahead and Storing: Bake the cake as directed and cool completely.
-Wrap the unfrosted cake tightly with plastic wrap or place into a resealable plastic bag.
-Keep at room temperature up to 5 days.
-If you have added whipped cream to the cake, cover with plastic wrap and refrigerate.
+• Storing: Bake the cake as directed and cool completely.
+Wrap the unfrosted cake tightly with plastic wrap or place it into a resealable plastic bag.
+Keep at room temperature for up to 5 days.
+If you have added whipped cream to the cake, cover it with plastic wrap and refrigerate for a day or two.

-• Freezing the Cake: Bake the cake as directed and cool completely.
+• Freezing: Bake the cake as directed and cool completely.
 Add to a baking sheet and freeze (uncovered) until hard, about 4 hours.
-When frozen, wrap tightly with plastic wrap then wrap again with foil.
-Freeze.
+When frozen, wrap it tightly with plastic wrap, then wrap it again with foil.
+Freeze for up to 1 month.

 • The nutrition facts provided below are estimates.
-We have used the USDA Supertracker recipe calculator to calculate approximate values.
 We did not include additional whipped cream in the calculations.
 For reference, 2 tablespoons of whipped cream is about 50 calories.

 Nutrition Per Serving Serving Size 1 slice / Calories 337 / Protein 5 g / Carbohydrate 46 g / Dietary Fiber 2 g / Total Sugars 30 g / Total Fat 15 g / Saturated Fat 9 g / Cholesterol 101 mg / Sodium 162 mg